Access to Justice in Both Official Languages Support Fund

 Overview

 The Support Fund is designed to provide resources to facilitate access to justice in both official languages through various means, such as the creation of legal and linguistic tools, workshops and training to bilingual lawyers and stakeholders of the justice system, the development of related training material and the provision of public legal education and information.
-The activities and projects undertaken pursuant to the Support Fund are aligned with the Government commitments of encouraging the participation of all Canadians in linguistic duality, and in supporting official language minority communities.
+The activities and projects undertaken pursuant to the Support Fund are aligned with the Government’s commitment to advancing the equality of status and use of English and French by enhancing the vitality of English and French linguistic minority communities and supporting their development, taking into account their uniqueness, diversity and historical and cultural contributions to Canadian society, and fostering the full recognition and use of both English and French in Canadian society.
+The Support Fund is part of Canada’s Action Plans for Official Languages.

 Who is eligible?